Hiteswar Saikia: Other activities

-Controversy regarding Manmohan Singh's residence in Saikia House
+Manmohan Singh residence controversy

-Hiteswar was a close friend and associate of Dr Manmohan Singh, the Prime Minister of India.
-In fact, Manmohan Singh became a Rajya Sabha MP from Assam quota by claiming that he was a resident of Assam by producing a house rent receipt from Saikia's wife Smt.
+Saikia was a close friend and associate of Manmohan Singh, the future Prime Minister of India.
+In fact, Singh became a Rajya Sabha MP from the Assam quota.
+He claimed he was a resident of Assam by producing a house rent receipt from Saikia's wife Smt.
 Hemoprabha Saikia.
-According to an affidavit submitted by Manmohan Singh, the prime minister stays in Saikia's rented house at Sarumotoria by paying a monthly rent of Rupees 700.
+According to an affidavit submitted by Manmohan Singh, the prime minister was alleged to have rented Saikia's house at Sarumotoria by paying a monthly rent of 700 Rupees.

 Death

-As his transplanted kidney was failing fast, his recurrent fever refused to go and he was finding more difficulty in breathing.
-Doctors insisted to take rest but Saikia refused and continuing on his post-political career until his untimely demise on 22 April 1996 of a cardiac arrest at the All India Institute of Medical Sciences, at the age of 61.
+As his transplanted kidney was failing fast, Saikia's recurrent fever refused to go away.
+He was finding it more difficult to breathe.
+Doctors insisted he should take a rest but Saikia refused and continued his post-political career until his untimely demise on 22 April 1996 of a cardiac arrest at the All India Institute of Medical Sciences, at the age of 61.
 On the day of his funeral, a Phuraluong Lue Dam worship rite of the Ahom religion was performed by Nagen Hazarika with other Mo'-Luongs or religious priests.